d1snin/exkt/README.md

 [![](https://maven.d1s.dev/api/badge/latest/releases/dev/d1s/exkt/exkt-dto?color=40c14a&name=maven.d1s.dev&prefix=v)](https://maven.d1s.dev/#/releases/dev/d1s/exkt)

 ### Exkt (**K**o**t**lin **Ex**tensions)

 Exkt (**K**o**t**lin **Ex**tensions) is a set of utilities and extensions for a variety of libraries and frameworks.

 ### Exkt modules

+Each Exkt has a README describing it.
+Here is the list of all available modules:

 - [Exkt DTO](./exkt-dto)
 - [Exkt for JUnit](./exkt-junit)